epi-center/planning/README.md

 The team believes that COVID-19 illustrates many of the issues that exist in epidemiological modeling and public health risk assessment, and wishes to use the momentum that exists right now to garner more investment into modeling, tooling, and data systems so that the ongoing mitigation efforts and handling of future epidemics can be done in a more measured way.

 It is our belief that the current state of epidemiological modeling factors pretty directly into the poor containment of COVID-19.
-Epidemiological models that seem to have been used for risk assessment:
+Many epidemiological models that seem to have been used for risk assessment:

   1. Broadly rely on estimated R0 values.
 R0 is a notoriously fickle quantity [[1]], and does not provide sufficient information to assess risk in any scenario.
 While the quantity is useful in the right hands, it is easily misconstrued and abused.
   2. Often do not include robust estimates of uncertainty.
 Some analysis is often done via sensitivity analysis, but too many variables are left non-random and the state space is not sufficiently explored.